-A. Get a rough idea of how much you can borrow with a Dutch mortgage.
-Mortgage Monster has this excellent tool for calculating your potential mortgage in the Netherlands, 30% ruling taken into consideration and everything.
+A) Get a rough idea of how much you can borrow with a Dutch mortgage.
+Expat Mortgage Platform has this excellent tool for calculating your potential mortgage in the Netherlands, 30% ruling taken into consideration and everything.

-B. If you’re a bit more serious about obtaining a mortgage in the Netherlands then Jan Thomas and his co-workers at Mortgage Monsters are happy to help you with a personal conversation to explore your possibilities for a mortgage in The Netherlands.
+B) If you’re a bit more serious about obtaining a mortgage in the Netherlands then Melissa and her co-workers at Expat Mortgage Platform are happy to help you with a personal conversation to explore your possibilities for a mortgage in The Netherlands.

-The first conversation with a mortgage intermediary like Mortgage Monster is for free and without any strings attached what-so-ever.
+The first conversation with a mortgage intermediary like Expat Mortgage Platform is for free and without any strings attached whatsoever.
 It’s always a good idea to do this since an explanatory conversation like this will make things a lot clearer.

-In case you do decide to let Mortgage Monster help you out with securing your mortgage in the Netherlands then they will go for that tailored approach you need.
+In case you do decide to let Expat Mortgage Platform help you out with securing your mortgage in the Netherlands then they will go for that tailored approach you need.
 They can and will help throughout the entire process, thus from purchase to the sealing of the deal at the notary and everything in between.
-It’s a one-stop shopping concept for buying a house and in case you’re wondering, most Dutchies use an intermediary as well since this stuff is complicated!
+In case you’re wondering, most Dutchies use an intermediary as well since this stuff is complicated!

-Mortgage Monster also gets you all the explanation and documents in English, which is really handy since this is all rather complex in English – let alone in Dutch.
-(Check out the Mortgage Monster website and fill out the contact form to set up a meeting!)
+Expat Mortgage Platform also gets you all the explanations and documents in English, which is really handy since this is all rather complex in English – let alone in Dutch.
+(Check out the Expat Mortgage Platform website and fill out the contact form to set up a meeting!)